marts2007/kubeflow-pipeline-github-action/README.md

 Github action to upload and run a Kubeflow pipeline to KubeFlow workspace.

+add 3 secrets to your repo

+KUBEFLOWENDPOINT - your kubeflow https:// url
+USERID - pipelines user email
+PASSWORD - users password

-The following is an example of uploading a new pipeline, creating a new experiment, and running/monitoring the new pipeline on that experiment with this action:
+The following is an example of uploading a new pipeline, and running/monitoring the new pipeline on that experiment with this action:

 ```yaml
 on: [push]